Toggle: English / Spanish

 The following treatments may be used to correct hypercalcemia due to parathyroid cancer:

-- A natural hormone produced by the body that helps control calcium levels (calcitonin)
+- A natural hormone called calcitonin that helps control calcium level

 - Fluids through a vein (IV fluids)

-Parathyroid cancer is a rare cancer.
-The tumor is slow growing.
+Parathyroid cancer is slow growing.
 Surgery may help extend life even when the cancer spreads.

 The cancer may spread (metastasize) to other places in the body, most commonly the lungs and bones.

 The most serious complication of parathyroid cancer is hypercalcemia.
 Most deaths from parathyroid cancer occur as a result of severe, difficult to control hypercalcemia, and not the cancer itself.

 The cancer commonly comes back (recurs).
 Additional surgeries may be needed.
 Complications from surgery can include: